THE CITY OF ATHENS

 Architecture-wise, it combines the old & modern in a unique manner; we see a mixture of styles overall lacking of a structured city plan, from neoclassical buildings and specimens of vernacular architecture, to the local adaptation of the International modernist Style and interpretations of contemporary trends.
 What stands out the most in Athens are the block of flats known as ‘Polykatikia’.

-After 2004 where Athens was the city of the Olympic Games, a dramatic makeover for the city took place with a new transportation system and sports venues, a new pedestrian bridge by Calatrava and the construction of the new international airport ‘El.
-Venizelos’.
+After 2004 where Athens was the city of the Olympic Games, a dramatic makeover for the city took place with a new transportation system and sports venues, a new pedestrian bridge by Calatrava, the construction of the new international airport ‘El.
+Venizelos’ and the Acropolis Museum by Bernard Tschumi Architects.

 This crisis-ridden cityscape constitutes an extremely dynamic cultural field: it is the cradle of numerous alternative bottom-up cultural practices, whilst it also hosts large international institutions such as the ‘Stavros Niarchos’ and the ‘Onassis’ Foundation.
 The curators of large institutions worldwide view Athens as the embodiment of the economic, political, social, and cultural dilemmas that Europe faces more broadly.